History of Musical Film

 But Hollywood, as if resentful that the public would embrace musical films again, seemingly did their best to sabotage the newly reborn genre.
 De-Lovely (2004), a purported screen biography pf songwriter Cole Porter, turned his glamorous life into a bad musical.
 A potentially brilliant performance by Kevin Kline as Porter was burdened down by a clumsy story, inexplicable casting, and stylistically unforgivable pop performances of classic songs.
 Everything Chicago had done well, this film doggedly got wrong.
 You could almost hear Hollywood wags howling, "See?
 We told you musicals were dead!"

-Cynics wondered if Hollywood was determined to see its "movie musicals are dead" prophesy fulfilled at any price.
+Cynics began to wonder if Hollywood was determined to see its "movie musicals are dead" prophesy fulfilled at any price.
 Of course, no one sets out to intentionally make flops, especially with millions of dollars at stake -- but the business seemed inexplicably clueless when it came to making successful screen musicals.
 This pattern continued as the decade progressed.

 (As the story unfolds, more will be added.)